0x9ONU/Obsidian-Notes/2 - Sophomore Year/Spring 2024/Professional Ethics/Concise Introduction to Ethics Notes/CIE - Chapter 7.md

 However, despite the outcome, an action can still be wrong as:
 - They have simple immorality
 - What they did was unfair
-- They took advantage of teh system
+- They took advantage of the  system
 - They broke the rule that work to everyone's benefit
 - They violated the rights of others